The Normandy has keyboards. I'll be honest. I didn't expect that. Looks like they even work, too.

 That's when almost all our electrical systems died.
 We had emergency lightning, and that was it.
 You know what's worse than being in deep space without a thruster?
 Being in a planetary gravity field without a thruster.

 Shepard did not have time to be grief stricken.
 "Get to the escape pods, everyone!
 Specialists!
 Split up!
 You are responsible for the people in your pod!" she shouted.
+I tried to speak, found I couldn't, and looked to Garrus.

 "No!"
 Joker screamed his reply.
 "I'm not losing her again!"